Y0Coss/docs-fork/pages/bare_metal_cloud/virtual_private_servers/install-ia-agent-on-vps/guide.en-gb.md

 ---
-title: 'Installing an AI agent on an OVHcloud VPS'
+title: 'How to install an AI agent on an OVHcloud VPS'
 excerpt: 'Find out how to deploy an AI agent like Open Interpreter or GPT4All on an OVHcloud VPS'
-updated: 2025-08-14
+updated: 2025-08-18
 ---

 ## Objective

 This guide explains how to deploy an on-premises AI agent on an OVHcloud VPS, without depending on the cloud of external providers.
-You will use a ready-to-use Docker container containing an open-source AI agent, such as [Open Interpreter](https://github.com/KillianLucas/open-interpreter), [GPT4All](https://github.com/nomic-ai/gpt4all) or [Auto-GPT](https://github.com/Torantulino/Auto-GPT).
+You will use a ready-to-use Docker container containing an open-source AI agent, such as [Open Interpreter](https://github.com/openinterpreter/open-interpreter), [GPT4All](https://github.com/nomic-ai/gpt4all) or [Auto-GPT](https://github.com/Significant-Gravitas/AutoGPT).

 **Find out how to deploy an AI agent such as Open Interpreter or GPT4All on an OVHcloud VPS.**

 ## Requirements

-- A [OVHcloud VPS](https://www.ovhcloud.com/en-gb/vps/) (Debian 11 or higher is recommended)
+- An [OVHcloud VPS](/links/bare-metal/vps) (Debian 11 or higher is recommended)
 - Administrative (sudo) SSH access to your server
 - Python ≥ 3.10 installed on the VPS